How to Get Rid of Fungus Gnats in Houseplants (2-Step Method)

 2. Let it soak for 30 minutes (the BTI releases into the water)

-3. Strain out the bits (or use a mesh bag for easier cleanup)
+3. Strain out the bits (a mesh bag makes cleanup easier)

 4. Use this “tea” to water your plants as you normally would